-Figure 26.
+Figure 22.
 Resource Economics Footprint of the Drainage Line

-The goods and services delivered by the environment, in this case the drainage line at the new Grootdrink housing development, is a Resource Economics concept as adapted by Kotze et al (2009).
+The goods and services delivered by the environment, in this case the drainage line at the new Wegdraai housing development, is a Resource Economics concept as adapted by Kotze et al (2009).
 The methodology was designed for the assessments of wetlands, but in the case of the drainage line the goods and services delivered are particularly applicable and important, hence it was decided to include it in the report.

-The diagram (Figure 26) is an accepted manner to visually illustrate the resource economic footprint the drainage line, from the data in Table 8.
+The diagram (Figure 22) is an accepted manner to visually illustrate the resource economic footprint the drainage line, from the data in Table 8.

 The size of the star shape attracts the attention of the decision-makers.
-This shape (spider diagram, Figure 26) is very small, indicating that the water course has a small economic foot print.
-If these drainage lines are lost because of development, it won't represent a mentionable loss in environmental goods and services.
+This shape (spider diagram, Figure 22) is small, indicating that the water course has a small economic foot print.
+Its single biggest contribution is one of biodiversity, relative to its otherwise barren landscape.